dtekcth/data101/src/studies/exams.md

 Aside from reviewing the material from class you might also be interested in looking at old exams.
 Old exams and solutions can be found through several channels.

 - The examiner should provide some example exams on the canvas page
-- You can [search in the database](https://tenta.chs.se) organized by students.
 - You can email the student expedition and ask for old exams and solutions.
 Every department has their own expedition but most exams relating to computer science can be requested from [student_office.cse@chalmers.se](mailto://student_office.cse@chalmers.se).
 Please keep in mind that their response time might be over a week.
+- You can  find exam statics on [this page](https://tenta.chs.se), which is organised by students.

 ## During the exam